WojciechMatuszewski/graphql-for-frontend-engineers/README.md

 ## Starting the app

-**After validation is successfull** please run:
+**After validation is successful** please run:

 ```sh
 make start
 ```

-application that we will be working on should will be available on `https://localhost:3000`

-Then, you can navigate to the `frontend` folder as we will spend all our time there.
+The application is available at `http://localhost:3000`.

+## Playground

+Playground is there for you to explore the schema and operations that you can do.
+Whenever you are lost, not sure how to define given operation this is the place where you should look into (apart from asking me 🙂).

+The playground is available at `http://localhost:4000/playground`.
+Before going there, **make sure you started the application**.